artefactual/archivematica-docs/user-manual/transfer/forensic.rst

 The examine contents microservice runs `Bulk Extractor`_, a forensics tool that can recognize credit card numbers, social security numbers, and other patterns in data.
-The microservice creates log files that can be inspected later on.
+Bulk Extractor creates logs that are stored in the AIP.
+The logs can be inspected by sending the transfer to the backlog and using the Examine Contents functionality on the :ref:`Analysis pane <analysis_pane>` in the Appraisal tab.

 Examine contents is another microservice that can result in increased processing time, especially if it is running on the contents of an extracted forensic disk image.
-If you are not extracting contents, running Bulk Extractor is questionably useful, as the disk image itself is not likely to generate any results.
+If you are not extracting contents, the disk image itself is not likely to generate any results from Bulk Extractor.

 We recommend setting the *Examine contents* job to "No", so that Bulk Extractor does not run.
 If you would like to run Bulk Extractor on the extracted contents